 Night Filter can monitor your activity related the eyes health.
 It has a warning notification if you have been staring at the phone for a long period of time without a blue light filter.

-It also tracks eye habits with detailed daily health report.
-The app was more straightforward than Twilight and Blue Light Filter but featuring a reminder for users to do some exercises after using the phone.
+It also tracks eye habits with detailed daily health reports.
+The app was more straightforward than Twilight and Blue Light Filter but featured a reminder for users to do some exercises after using the phone.

-The app claims that their screen settings could save the battery up to 15 percent for daily use.
-It sounds reasonable because of screen dim is naturally throttled down the brightness, and eventually, reduce power consumption.
+The app claims that its screen settings could save the battery up to 15 percent for daily use.
+It sounds reasonable because screen dim is naturally throttled down the brightness, and eventually, reduces power consumption.